tenkabuto/tacticaltypos.net/Independent Scholarship.md

 Drilling into what it means to be a scholar, irrespective of whether you're affiliated with an academic institution or not.
-(Scholars )

 See the page [[My Independent Scholarship]] for information about my attempts to be/become a scholar.